 On at least a quarterly basis, the Bank obtains updated information relating to collateral pledged to the Bank by depository institution members/borrowers, including those on blanket lien status.
 This information is either obtained directly from the member/borrower or obtained by the Bank from appropriate regulatory filings.
 In addition, on a monthly basis or as otherwise requested by the Bank, members/borrowers on custody status and members/borrowers on specific collateral only status must update information relating to collateral pledged to the Bank.
 Bank personnel regularly verify the existence and eligibility of collateral securing advances to members/borrowers on blanket lien status and members/borrowers on specific collateral only status with respect to any collateral not delivered to the Bank.
-The frequency and the extent of these collateral verifications depend on the average amount by which a member's/borrower's outstanding obligations to the Bank during the year exceed the collateral value of its securities, loans and term deposits held by the Bank.
+Members/borrowers on blanket lien status are subject to collateral verifications if in the prior 12-month period ending on November 30 the member/borrower relied on blanket lien collateral to support any of its outstanding obligations.
+The frequency and the extent of these collateral verifications depend on the average amount by which a member's/borrower's outstanding obligations to the Bank during the 12-month period exceed the collateral value of its securities, loans and term deposits held by the Bank.
 Collateral verifications are not required for members/borrowers that have had no, or only a de minimis amount of, outstanding obligations to the Bank secured by a blanket lien during the prior 12-month period ending on November 30, are on custody status, or are on blanket lien status but at all times have delivered to the Bank or an approved custodian eligible loans, securities and term deposits with a collateral value in excess of the advances and other extensions of credit to the member/borrower.

-As of December 31, 2020, the Bank's outstanding advances (at par value) totaled \$31.9 billion.
-As of that date, advances outstanding to the Bank's five largest borrowers represented 38.6 percent of the Bank's total outstanding advances.
-Advances to the Bank's two largest borrowers (American General Life Insurance Company and Texas Capital Bank, National Association) represented 9.9 percent and 9.4 percent, respectively, of the Bank's total outstanding advances as of December 31, 2020.
+As of December 31, 2021, the Bank's outstanding advances (at par value) totaled \$24.4 billion.
+As of that date, advances outstanding to the Bank's five largest borrowers represented 41.4 percent of the Bank's total outstanding advances.
+Advances to the Bank's three largest borrowers (American General Life Insurance Company, Texas Capital Bank, National Association and Life Insurance Company of the Southwest) represented 12.9 percent, 9.0 percent and 8.4 percent, respectively, of the Bank's total outstanding advances as of December 31, 2021.
 For additional information regarding the composition and concentration of the Bank's advances, see Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition - Advances.

 Community Investment Offerings.
 The Bank offers a Community Investment Cash Advances ("CICA") program (which includes a Community Investment Program, an Economic Development Program and a Disaster Relief Program) as authorized by Finance Agency regulations.
 Advances made under the CICA program benefit low- to moderate-income households by providing funds for housing or economic development projects or projects that promote recovery efforts in communities that have been declared disaster areas by the Federal Emergency Management Agency ("FEMA").
 CICA advances are made at rates below the rates the Bank charges on standard advances.
 CICA advances are provided separately from and do not count toward the Bank's statutory obligations under the Affordable Housing Program, through which the Bank provides grants to support projects that benefit low- and very low-income households as further described below.
-As of December 31, 2020, the par value of advances outstanding under the CICA program totaled approximately \$380.7 million, representing approximately 1.2 percent of the Bank's total advances outstanding as of that date.
+As of December 31, 2021, the par value of advances outstanding under the CICA program totaled approximately \$322.9 million, representing approximately 1.3 percent of the Bank's total advances outstanding as of that date.